sunnyvalechha/Aws-Eks/README.md

 3. Amazon FSx for Lustre CSI driver: The FSx for Lustre Container Storage Interface (CSI) driver provides a CSI interface that allows Amazon EKS clusters to manage the lifecycle of FSx for Lustre file systems.

+# Kubernetes Fundamentals

+Pod - A Pod is a single instance of an Application.
+A Pod is the smallest object that you can create in Kubernetes.

+Replicasets- A ReplicaSet will maintain a stable set of replica Pods running at any given time.
+In short, it is often used to gaurantee the availability of a specified number of identical Pods.

+Deployments - A Deployment runs multiple replicas of your application and automatically replaces any instances that fail or become un-responsibe.
+Rollout & rollback changes to applications.
+Deployments are well suited for stateless applications.

+Service - A service is an abstraction for Pods, providing a stable so called virtual IP address.
+In simple terms service sits Infront of a Pod and acts as a load balancer.